 My experiences in the worlds of design, public programming, exhibitions, and art education equip me with a unique collection of skills and a valuable lens in which to view your next project.

-I offer a variety of services, including design, copywriting/editing, print production, grant writing, public programming idea and resource development, community outreach, exhibit development, creative strategy, and project management.
+I offer a variety of services, including concept development, creative strategy, design, copywriting/editing, print production, and project supervision.